-Statement Exercise wn of Wellton's 2013 General Plan Vision is: off envision that our Town will continue to be safe, affordable, and surrounded by farms and desert, continue to ier excellent educational opportunities to its residents, and continue striving to enhance our already satisfying ality of life.
-The Tov wn of Wellton's 2022 - 2024 Strategic Plan's Vision is: e will create a community where sustainability and a better quality of life exist by promoting economic velopment and affordability.
-8. Based on the above vision statements, do you agree with the below composite Vision Statement for the 2023 General Plan?
-Wellton is a safe, affordable, thriving, and sustainable community with abundant and diverse open spaces, excellent educational opportunities, and a superior quality of life. □ Yes □ No □ If you do not agree, what is missing or how would you change it?
-If you do not agree, what is missing of now would you change it: \neg
+nent Exercise Ilton's 2013 General Plan Vision is: offe that our Town will continue to be safe, affordable, and surrounded by farms and desert, continue to nt educational opportunities to its residents, and continue striving to enhance our already satisfying e.
+Ilton's 2022 - 2024 Strategic Plan's Vision is: We will creat te a community where sustainability and a better quality of life exist by promoting economic t and affordability.
+8. Based on the above vision statements, do you agree with the below composite Vision nent for the 2023 General Plan? n is a safe. affordable, thriving. and sustainable community with abundant and diverse paces, excellent educational opportunities, and a superior quality of life.
+Yes No If you do not agree, what is missing or how would you change it?